-Cobbling together small grants from banks, foundations and individuals (click here to donate), we launched the Elm Street Youth Center in 2006 in the high-need Nodine Hill neighborhood of southwest Yonkers.
+Cobbling together small grants from banks, foundations and individuals (click here to donate), we launched the Elm Street Youth Center in 2006 in the high-need Nodine Hill neighborhood of southwest Yonkers, now known as the Dayspring Community Center.
 The Center currently serves more than 250 school-age youth from Kindergarten to young adults.
 Interested in volunteering?
 Send us an email!
 Be it homework help, mentoring, arts and crafts, or just playing a board game, we work with high school and college students as well as adults looking to give back to the community.

 P.E.A.K.
 Center – 49 E. 3rd Street, Mount Vernon, NY.
 (914) 667-0638 ext.
 26

 Our P.E.A.K.
 (Promoting Excellence and Achievement in Kids) Center opened in 2008 on the south side of Mount Vernon.
 It serves more than 200 young people, from school-age youth to young adults.
 Interested in volunteering?
 Send us an email!
 Be it homework help, mentoring, arts and crafts, or just playing a board game, we work with high school and college students as well as adults looking to give back to the community.